Wednesday, April 23, 2025

 Every short position has positive and negative return.

-In axiom 7, a positive skew market, the sum of upticks is greater than the sum of downticks.
+In axiom 7, a positive skew market, the weighted sum of upticks is greater than the sum of downticks.

 Therefore, active managers can only beat the index if the sum of avoided downticks + "short downticks" is greater than all the ticks in the market-this may be a contradiction.
 Therefore the theorem holds.
 Ok, ok, as I said, this may not be a proof.